aherdipak/Reflection/README.md

 # Reflection
 # Overview
-- Field name & value.md : How do I get a field and it's value using reflection?
+- How do I get a field and it's value using reflection?
+  1. Field name & value.md